playfulprogramming/playfulprogramming/content/blog/living-off-the-ipad-as-an-engineer/index.md

 ## Software Dev (Bonus): Local Raspberry Pi

-The folks for whom a cloud connection isn’t an option can still hope: the most recent iteration of the sweet [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) comes with a USB-C power and data port.
-Hence it’spossible to both run it and give it ethernet access from the iPad with one cable.
+The folks for whom a cloud connection isn’t an option shouldn't lose hope: the most recent iteration of the sweet [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) comes with a USB-C power and data port.
+Hence it’s possible to both run it and give it ethernet access from the iPad with one cable.

 This enables a lot of possibilities, including local SSH, code-server-ing and access to the Desktop Environment.
 I have yet to test this, but there are plenty of guides out there, notably [one from the very official MagPi](https://magpi.raspberrypi.org/articles/connect-raspberry-pi-4-to-ipad-pro-with-a-usb-c-cable).